 If you have ever read “TFTI” on social media or in a text conversation and you were completely stumped as to what it could possibly stand for, you are not alone.
 This article will ensure that you understand what “TFTI” means.

+The meaning of TFTI is “thanks for the invite”.
 TFTI is a sarcastic acronym that is usually used to be passive-aggressive in conversation.
-TFTI officially stands for “thanks for the invite”.

 TFTI is typically used in conversation when someone has not been invited to a popular event and is upset about it.
 The phrase or acronym is displaying sadness, disappointment and also a bit of resentment from the user.
 It obviously does not feel good to be looked over and not be invited to a party or gathering.
 The acronym can also be used to mean “thanks for the information” although this usage is relatively less common.